USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ## 7.1 CCTM Output Files

 Some output files created by the CCTM are considered standard output as these contain hourly concentration and deposition values and information to document the run.
+Options for these files are controlled by their corresponding environment variable in the CCTM RunScript (e.g. run_cctm.csh).
 <a id=cmaq_output_log></a>
 ### CMAQ output log
 [Return to Table 7-1](#cmaq_output_log_t)